pranavsinghpatil/SCARF/docs/tech/jinja2.md

 # Jinja2: Static Site Generation

 **Why Jinja2?**
-Readify generates **static websites**.
+SCARF generates **static websites**.
 We don't want to run a Python backend to serve the final paper.
 We want a folder of HTML/CSS/JS that can be hosted anywhere (GitHub Pages, Netlify, S3).
 Jinja2 is the industry-standard template engine for Python.

 ## 🎨 How it Works